Try this guide out on UpCloud with our free trial! Get started

 Installing HAProxy CentOS 8

-As a fast-developing open-source application HAProxy available for install in the CentOS default repositories might not be the latest release.
+As a fast-developing open-source application HAProxy available for installation in the CentOS default repositories might not be the latest release.
 To find out what version number is being offered through the official channels enter the following command.

 sudo yum info haproxy